bgkillas/kalc/README.md

 - Type "{mat}#" to graph a matrix
 - Type "number#" to graph a complex number
 - Type "{{a,b,c},{d,e,f},{g,h,i}}" to define a 3x3 matrix
+- Type "rnd" to generate a random number

 Operators:
 - +, -, *, /, ^, %, <, >, <=, >=, |, ±/+-, ^^